-The data shows that the majority of the respondents studied were aged 15-10 with 50%.
-This implies learners majority of the learners are between upper and lower classes.
+The data shows that the majority of the respondents studied were aged 15-20 with 50%.
+This implies students majority of the learners are between upper and lower classes.

-Table 4: Sex of Respondents
+Table 2: Sex of Respondents

 Sex Frequency (f 0 ) Percentage (%)

 Male 15 50

-Female 15 50 .
+Female 15 50

 Total 30 100

-The above table indicates that the number of males 15 (50%) was equivalent to the number of females 15 (50%) meaning that the district is gender sensitive by giving equal opportunities to both males and females.
+The above table indicates that shows that the number of males 15 (50%) was equivalent to the number of females 15 (50%) meaning that the district is gender sensitive by giving equal opportunities to both males and females.